-The title page gives you dimensions, a brief description, the skill rating, and a clear color photo of how the design is intended.
-The ratings relate to our patterns only:
+Here you'll find the finished dimensions, a brief description, the skill rating, and a clear color photo of how the design is intended.
+The skill ratings relate to our patterns only:

 - Beginner: Has sewing skills, but little to no bag making skills.